The Best and Worst Protein Powders

-With the number of protein powders that litter the shelves of drug stores, supermarkets, and health food stores, it seems like choosing the right supplement requires just as much skill as a wine connoisseur.
+With the number of options that litter the shelves of drug stores, supermarkets, and health food stores, it seems like choosing the right supplement requires just as much skill as a wine connoisseur.

 Whether you're an elite athlete or a weekend warrior, a vegan or a plant-based foodie, everyone is getting in on the protein trend.
 And with good reason.
 Thanks to the high protein content of powder supplements, adding a scoop or two to your smoothies, baked goods, or shakes can aid in rapid weight loss efforts by boosting calorie burn, increasing satiety, and preserving lean muscle mass.

-Because which supplement you pick will ultimately depend on your personal body goals—whether you're looking to lose weight, gain muscle, or stop late-night snacking—we created this list of examples of the best and worst protein powders to help you understand what to look out for when examining the labels.
+Because which supplement you pick will ultimately depend on your personal body goals—whether you're looking to lose weight, gain muscle, or stop late-night snacking—we created this list of examples of the best and worst brands to help you understand what to look out for when examining the labels.
 We've narrowed the expansive list of protein supplements down to some of the best animal-based and plant-based proteins on the market—as well as some of the worst.
-Pick your powder below (you can easily order it from the links we've included!) and then add it to any of these 56 Best Smoothie Recipes!
+Pick your powder below (you can easily order it from the links we've included!) and then add it to any of these 20 Smoothies for Zero Belly.

 First, know this: Plant protein is more slimming than milk-derived proteins.
 Because whey is a dairy derivative—and many commercial preparations tend to contain all manner of funky chemicals—protein powders that use this source as a base can lead to bloat and skin conditions.
 However, if you find you're not terribly lactose intolerant, milk proteins are some of the best sources of amino acids out there.
 Milk proteins such as whey and casein have the ability to preserve lean muscle mass and improve metabolic health during weight loss, according to research published in the journal Nutrition & Metabolism.